Mansi232323/Mansi232323/README.md

 Adobe GenSolve Hackathon: Engaged in innovative problem-solving and development '24.

-Participated in GeeksforGeeks * IGDTUW Hackfest, developing (Aarogya) a healthcare website '24.
+Participated in GeeksforGeeks'IGDTUW Hackfest, developing (Aarogya) a healthcare website '24.

 ## 🎓 Certifications:

 Python and Machine Learning: Successfully completed a 7-week summer internship on Python '23.

+Generative AI and Prompt Engineering: Successfully completed a 6-week summer internship on Python '24.

 ## 🔗 Let's Connect:
 linkedin: www.linkedin.com/in/mansi-kushwaha-140424261